NixOS/release-wiki/src/Branch-Off.md

    git switch master
    ```

+1. Create the backport [label](https://github.com/NixOS/nixpkgs/labels) for the new release branch:
+   - `backport release-24.05`

+   Use the description `Backport PR automatically` and the color value `#0fafaa`

 ### Back on the master branch

 Now we prepare the master branch for the next release after this one.
-We do this in two steps: One via a PR as it's more error-prone and one direct to allow for proper tagging.
+We do this in two steps, error-prone changes thorugh a PR and direct to allow for proper tagging.

-#### PR changes

 Set NEXTVER to the release number after the one you released (i.e. when you release 24.05, `NEXTVER=24.11`).